polywrap/wrap-cli/packages/js/uri-resolvers/README.md

   /**
    * Creates a WrapperCacheResolver
    *
-   * @param _resolverToCache - a resolver to delegate resolution to
+   * @param _innerResolver - a resolver to delegate resolution to
    * @param _cache - a wrapper cache
    * */
   constructor(
-    private _resolverToCache: IUriResolver<TError>,
+    private _innerResolver: IUriResolver<TError>,
     private _cache: IWrapperCache
   )
 ```